If you’re longing for open spaces, beautiful scenery, and easy distancing, put a Montana road trip on your list.

 If you head south from Billings toward Cody, you’ll pass through Red Lodge.
 All I did was pass through though, so all I’ve got on that is a little footage in that video above and assurance that Red Lodge Ales is a reliable craft beer brand.

 The closest you can get to Yellowstone National Park without being in it though in Montana is Cooke City.
-Calling it a city is a bit of a stretch since it’s mostly a collection of buildings beside a road that leads into Yellowstone, but it’s also close to the Beartooth Highway, so by proximity alone it’s worth visiting if you love scenic drives and wildlife.
+Calling it a city is a bit of a stretch since it’s mostly a collection of buildings beside a road that leads into Yellowstone, but it’s also close to the Beartooth Highway, so by proximity alone it’s worth visiting if you are yearning for Montana scenic drives and wildlife.

 This is a cool place to hang though, the kind that you have a meal in and wish you could stay longer.
 Something tells me the kind of people who live in an isolated location like this have some good stories to tell at the bar at night.